aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/jwks.md

 ## Struct `UnsupportedJWK`

-An JWK variant that represents the JWKs which were observed but not yet supported by Aptos.
-Observing <code>UnsupportedJWK</code>s means the providers adopted a new key type/format, and the system should be updated.
+An JWK variant that represents the JWKs which were observed but not yet supported by Aptos.<br/> Observing <code>UnsupportedJWK</code>s means the providers adopted a new key type/format, and the system should be updated.

 <pre><code>struct UnsupportedJWK has copy, drop, store<br/></code></pre>